 Removing a user

-To remove a user, click their name to open their user properties, then click 'Delete User' at the bottom of the pop-up.
-If the user has been added via provisioning, then they will be removed from your organization, however if you re-sync the provisioning from your IdP, the user may be added again as a new user, and will not have access to any workspace or collection unless a group they're synced to has access to a workspace or collection.
+To remove a user, click their name to open their user properties, then click "Remove user from organization" at the bottom of the pop-up.
+If the user has been added via provisioning, then they will be removed from your organization, however, if you re-sync the provisioning from your IdP, the user may be added again as a new user, and will not have access to any workspace or collection unless a group they're synced to has access to a workspace or collection.

 If you have set up provisioning via SCIM, you can also remove a user by removing them from the list in your IdP.
 This will delete the user from your organization and the Zenkit database.